slingpy/slingpy/README.md

 ### Development

-Slingpy uses Black and Import Sort, run via [pre-commit](https://pre-commit.com) to ensure consistant code formatting.
+The `slingpy` codebase is formatted with Black and Import Sort to ensure consistant code formatting.
+These are run through [pre-commit](https://pre-commit.com).
-If making code changes to Slingpy, install the development dependencies and pre-commit git hook with:
+If making code changes to `slingpy`, install the development dependencies and pre-commit git hook with:

 ```bash
 pip install -r requirements-dev.txt